xrazis/haris.razis.com/content/posts/cappadocia.md

 align=center link="/blog/cappadocia/PXL_20241025_143108588.webp" target="_blank" >}}

 {{< figure src="/blog/cappadocia/PXL_20241025_152256960.webp"
-attr="People would fish way past the sunset." width=100% align=center link="/blog/cappadocia/PXL_20241025_152256960.webp" target="_blank" >}}
+attr="People would fish past the sunset." width=100% align=center link="/blog/cappadocia/PXL_20241025_152256960.webp" target="_blank" >}}

-We spent our last day in Istanbul revisiting Galatás and the many bazaars in the that hope we would find interesting gifts.
+We spent our last day in Istanbul revisiting Galatás and the bazaars in the that hope we would find interesting gifts.
 Unfortunately, the big bazaars are a tourist scam.
 The price inequality with the shops outside the bazaars was huge.
 You are supposed to negotiate the prices, but you are never going to come out on top.
 The same way you wouldn't if you fought a UFC pro.
 It's their job.

 {{< figure src="/blog/cappadocia/PXL_20241026_105256059.webp"
 attr="We liked Beyoğlu quite a lot, so we visited a second time."